TirzahWood/large-data-website/personas.md

 **Technology skills**

-- knows how to use the itnternet and basic web searaching
+- knows how to use the internet and basic web searching
 - Has a smart phone.

 **Likes**